Nuclear labor issues: Fukushima

 Japan's second largest construction company, Obayashi Corporation, was found to, perhaps illegally, assign homeless men from the Sendai train station to work as decontamination laborers at the crippled reactors.
 Several arrests were made of members of Japanese criminal syndicates, Yamaguchi-gumi, Inagawa-kai, and Sumiyoshi-sai, for arranging black-market labor recruitment operations for Obayashi.
 The day-labor gray markets in Tokyo and Osaka were also found to recruit homeless men, paying them $6 per hour after deductions for food and lodging.
 Other workers were paid as little as $10 per month after deductions.
 Some workers report they were simply left unpaid.
 Among the temporary clean-up workers who have come forward, Tetsuya Hayashi was told he would monitor worker exposures at Fukushima for two weeks during the summer of 2012.
 Upon arriving at the disaster site, he was deployed to an area with extremely high radiation levels, rather than the monitoring station.
 Although Hayashi was provided with protective gear, he thinks the agency engaged in "bait and switch" approaches to recruitment.
 Later he accepted a second contract job from another agency at TEPCO's Fukushima Daiichi plant, working on spent fuel rod tanks.
 He reported that the new contracting agency only paid him 2/3rds of his wages.
 In over 80 interviews of workers conducted by Reuter's journalists, a frequent complaint was the lack of proper training.
-They also cited alliances between the contractors, subcontractors and Yazuka organized crime group.
+They also cited alliances between the contractors, subcontractors and Yakuza organized crime group.
 While TEPCO does not make worker wages public, the interviewees stated their average earnings were between $6 and $12 per hour.
 Another worker to speak out, Ryo Goshima, claims his employment broker skimmed half his pay from his wages.
 The oversight is poorly managed by TEPCO and the Japanese government; as of mid-2013 several hundred small companies had been granted decontamination work.
 According to the Carnegie Endowment for International Peace global think tank report, complete remediation of the site is likely to take three or four decades.